CtrlK

 Workflow Clarity

-The 5-step core workflow includes explicit validation checkpoints with feedback loops: 'if build fails, review errors, fix issues, and rebuild before proceeding' and similar for tests.
-This addresses error recovery clearly.
+The core workflow has clear sequencing with explicit validation checkpoints — build verification with error recovery loops ('if build fails, review errors, fix issues, and rebuild before proceeding') and test verification with similar feedback loops.
+This covers the validate-fix-retry pattern well for a development workflow.

 3 / 3